ashwinkumar12345/apache-kafka-intro/README.md

 - For a given partition, you have only one leader that receives and serves data for that partition, the other brokers synchronize that data.
 If a leader broker goes down, you have an election to choose new leader.
 The leader and in sync replicas are decided by Zookeeper.
 <img width="622" alt="6" src="https://user-images.githubusercontent.com/4720428/55285499-2bd77c00-5342-11e9-8657-5bd3ff5c1a6f.png">

-- Producers write data to topics (made up of partitions)
+- Producers write data to topics (made up of partitions), queue messages at the head of the topic
 - Producers automatically know which broker and partition to write to
 - Producer can choose to recieve acknowledgements for data writes (delivery semantics)
 - Delivery semantics indicates the integrity of data as it moves from point A to point B: